Last Updated on March 28, 2023 by Toya

 Substitute the nutmeg called for in your recipe with an equal amount of ground cloves or a 1:1 ratio.
 (Also read more about best cloves substitutes here!)

 Ginger is another warm spice that you can use if you don’t have any nutmeg on hand.

 If you can find apple pie spice, you can easily use it in the place of nutmeg in a recipe.
 Apple pie spice is a mix of ground spices like cinnamon, nutmeg, ginger, and cardamom.
 This spice mix will add a deliciously warm flavor to beverages like coffees and teas, as well as baked goods like pies and even vegetables, meats, rice dishes and so much more!

 There is more cinnamon in an apple pie spice mix, so start by using less than the nutmeg called for in your recipe, then adjust to your taste.

 Pumpkin pie spice can be used as a replacement for ground nutmeg too.
 It is a mix of ground spices like cinnamon, ginger, nutmeg, allspice, and cloves.

 Pumpkin pie spice can work because it contains some nutmeg, but, also because it contains 4 other spices that make great nutmeg substitutes.

-Also, it is very popular so it is super easy to find.
+It is very popular so it is super easy to find.
 I wouldn’t be surprised if you had a jar of pumpkin pie spice sitting in your pantry or cabinet right now!